syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 }

 {% endhighlight %}

-Executing the above codes renders the following output in an android device.
+{% endtabs %}

 ![](PopupLayout_images/ShowCloseButton_False.png)

-## Load SfPopupLayout in GridTappedEvent of SfDataGrid
+## load SfPopupLayout in GridTappedEvent of SfDataGrid

-SfPopupLayout allows you to open popup in the grid tapped event of SfDataGrid.
+The SfPopupLayout allows opening pop-up in the grid tapped event of the SfDataGrid.

-Refer the below code example to show the popup in Grid tapped event.
+{% tabs %}
 {% highlight c# %}
 using Syncfusion.Android.PopupLayout;
 using Syncfusion.SfDataGrid;